• Skip to main content

 • Use a wet finger to slightly dampen the edges of the nori sheet, then roll it up tightly, (moving the bamboo mat out of the way as you go, so it isn't trapped inside!).
 Squeeze the bamboo mat as you go to make the roll as tight and neat as possible.

 • Fill a tall glass with water, and dip your sharpest knife into it - you will need to wet it again every time you cut through the roll, to stop the rice sticking to it as you cut.
-Trim the ends off the roll, then slice the roll into 8 equal slices.
+Trim the ends off the roll, then slice the roll into 6 equal slices.

-To make the Tenderstem & Avocado California Rolls:
+To make the Dragon Rolls:

 • Lay a sheet of cling film on the bamboo rolling mat, followed by a sheet of nori.

-• Roll everything up tightly, (moving the remaining cling film and bamboo mat out of the way as you go, so they aren't trapped inside!).
+• Roll everything up tightly, (moving the cling film and bamboo mat out of the way as you go, so they aren't trapped inside!).
 Squeeze the bamboo mat as you go to make the roll as tight and neat as possible.

-To make the Roasted Pepper Nigiri:
+To make the Nigiri:

 • Take a dessertspoon full of rice, wet your hands, and squeeze and shape it into roughly the same shape as a pepper slice.
 Mould the rice onto the pepper slice with your hands.